cscsCSCScscs/pyodbc/Connecting-to-MySQL.md

 cnxn.setencoding(encoding='utf-8')
 ```

-You may need to add the CHARSET keyword to your connection string.
+You may need to add the `charset` keyword to your connection string as in the example above.

 ### Socket Errors on OS/X